wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.5.4- 2013-07-13 =
+* fixed broken sending process when DKIM is activated but the openSSL php library goes missing
+* fixed missing update procedure of 2.5.2 for bulk confirm
+* fixed daily post notification sending sometimes one day old posts
+* fixed SQL error on user to subscriber synch
+* fixed frontend notice on subscriptions modifications
+* fixed delete automatic newsletters
+* fixed remove one user from all mailing lists at a time from the admin interface
+* added reply-to address in advanced settings

 = 2.5.3 - 2013-06-27 =
 * added hook to delete wysija subscribers when a WP multisite user is deleted